- Ben Whitmore is a specialist in finding unloved companies with recovery potential

 Many of these shares are cheap for a reason and face a gloomy future, often referred to as ‘value traps’.
 The managers aim to avoid these and only buy quality companies which they believe have the potential to recover.
 To value a company, they look closely at the strength of the business, its financial health and its long-term average share price and compare that to the current share price.

 This research results in a portfolio of around 35-45 holdings, which is a relatively concentrated approach.
 This means each investment can contribute significantly to overall returns but it can increase risk.
-Currently the managers invest in just over 40.
+Currently the managers invest in 48.
 Over half the fund invests in larger companies with the remainder spread across medium-sized and higher-risk smaller companies.
-The majority are from developed regions like Europe and Japan, but the managers also invest in higher-risk emerging markets.
+The majority are from developed regions like Europe, the US and Japan, but the managers also invest in higher-risk emerging markets.

-The managers style means they tend to invest quite differently to the broader global stock market.
+The managers’ style means they tend to invest quite differently to the broader global stock market.
 For example, they have little exposure to ‘growth’ sectors such as technology and healthcare.
-In contrast, they invest a lot more in companies whose fate lies in the hands of the consumer, such as Harley Davidson and Ralph Lauren.
+In contrast, they invest a lot more in companies whose fate lies in the hands of the consumer, such as Harley Davidson.

 In contrast, several holdings were sold where the team’s valuation target had been met or they had found better opportunities elsewhere.
-These included travel company Booking Holdings, mining company Anglo American, and Pearson, the publisher.
+These included Oracle Financial Services Software, Pandora, Hugo Boss and Dai Dan.